Purposeful Living

 How would my life change if I gave God every minute of this day?
 Would I spend less time pursuing entertainment, chasing comfort, or folding laundry?
 I have no clue.

-I silently vow to surrender my days to the Lord this week, and I have high hopes about reaching out to others, investing in younger women, and baking for neighbors.
+I silently vow to surrender my days to the Lord this week, and I have high hopes about reaching out to others, investing in younger women, and writing words that matter.

 Doing Something “Big” for God